HuanLab/ML4MassSpec/README.md

     - 3_Model_Evaluation.ipynb
     - 4_Model_Interpretability.ipynb

+All notebooks load the dataset directly from Hugging Face (CSV files hosted on the Hub).
+If network access is restricted, you can also download the CSVs and point the paths locally.
+See the dataset link below.

 If you get stuck, read the comments and explanations in each cell.
 Most steps are explained in plain language.

 ---